gsasha/rpi_i2c_oled/README.md

 I2C OLED Controller for Raspberry Pi
 ====================================

-Python library to enable 128x32 pixel OLED for Raspberry Pi (both 32 and 64-bit) that utilize the SSD1306 chipset.
+Python library to enable 128x32 and 128x64 pixel OLED for Raspberry Pi (both 32 and 64-bit) that utilize the SSD1306/SSD1309 chipset.
 This works as a standalone service and can run on a standard Raspberry Pi running Raspian.

 **This addon leverages the original [Adafruit Python SSD1306](https://github.com/adafruit/Adafruit_Python_SSD1306) and [GPIO](https://github.com/adafruit/Adafruit_Python_GPIO) libraries, which have been deprecated.
 However, I have taken the nessassary parts out of this and bundled them into this I2C module avoiding the need for GPIO and relying on the Raspberry Pi's I2C setup.**